-The Trump administration has issued a long-awaited proposal to expand the number of workers who receive overtime under federal law, essentially splitting the difference between a controversial plan offered three years ago by former President Obama and current rules on the books for the past 15 years.
+The Trump administration has settled on the final version of regulations that will expand the number of workers eligible to receive overtime under federal law, splitting the difference between a controversial plan offered three years ago by former President Obama and rules that have been on the books for the past 15 years.

-Under the proposal issued by the Labor Department in March, most employees making up to $35,308 per year would automatically receive overtime when working more than 40 hours a week.
-That’s up from the current $23,660 set in 2004 but only half the increase that would have been seem under Obama’s level of $47,476.
+Under the regulations issued by the Labor Department in September, most employees making up to $35,568 per year will automatically receive overtime when working more than 40 hours a week.
+That’s up from $23,660 set in 2004 but only half the increase that would have been seen under Obama’s level of $47,476.

-Workers who make more could still be eligible for overtime depending on their job duties, the same as under current regulations, but there would be no changes in which duties qualify a worker for or exempt a worker from overtime.
-And the threshold for “highly compensated” employees, who do not receive overtime regardless of duties, would be increased to $147,414 from the current $100,000.
+Workers who make more could still be eligible for overtime depending on their job duties, the same as under current regulations.
+But there is no change in which job duties qualify or exempt a worker for overtime.
+The threshold for “highly compensated” employees, who do not receive overtime regardless of duties, will be increased to $107,432 from the current $100,000.

-Bonuses, commissions and other incentive pay would be allowed to count toward up to 10 percent of the standard salary level.
-The proposal makes a “commitment to periodic review” of the levels but does not include automatic increases, which NRF has opposed.
+Bonuses, commissions and other incentive pay will be allowed to count toward up to 10 percent of the pay levels.
+In the future, wage levels for overtime eligibility will be updated “more regularly” but the regulations do not include automatic increases, which NRF has opposed.

-NRF has not yet taken a position on the Trump proposal.
-But in comments filed with DOL in 2017, NRF said the level set by the Obama administration was too high and that any new level set under Trump should be lower and account for regional and industry differences.
+By contrast, NRF had believed that the wage level set by the Obama administration was too high and argued that any new level set under Trump should be lower and account for regional and industry differences.

 The Obama overtime expansion plan was approved and set to take effect in December 2016, but a federal judge issued an injunction against the expansion before that could happen.
 The judge agreed with NRF and other groups that argued in a lawsuit over the regulations that DOL had overstepped its authority.
 NRF opposed the regulations because of their impact on career opportunities and because they would have reversed progress seen since the 2004 update, which eliminated vague language that had caused extensive litigation over disputed overtime.

 After President Trump took office in 2017, DOL withdrew the Obama rules and asked for input so it could consider issuing a more realistic version that would be better for employers and workers alike.
-The new proposal came after the Trump Labor Department held six hearings across the country and received over 200,000 comments from businesses and other interested parties.
+The new regulations were developed after the Trump Labor Department held six hearings across the country and received over 200,000 comments from businesses and other interested parties.

 Why it matters to retailers